 The origins of this myth are unknown, but it has lead some people to believe that apples must contain caffeine.

 Let’s have a look at the nutrition data of an apple and see what ‘an apple a day’ is actually packing.

 |Vitamin C||8.4 mg|

 Apples also contain very small traces of other vitamins and minerals.

-An apple will wake a person up somewhat, but it’s not because of caffeine.
+An apple will help a person feel more energetic, but it’s not because of caffeine.
 The high sugar content of an apple is what does the trick.
 And, because the sugar in apples is also bound to fiber this feeling lasts longer than other sugary snacks like candy bars.

-In fact, one medium apple has about the same sugar content as drinking half of a 12 fl oz Coke.
+- In fact, one medium apple has about the same sugar content as drinking half of a 12 fl oz Coke.
 However, it is much healthier to eat an apple than to drink a Coke.

 So, even though apples don’t wake you up with a jolt of caffeine, they are a healthy way to get a sugar rush.

 Yes.
 Caffeine is found in many foods – some is put there by manufacturers.
 Many chocolate-based foods will have small amounts of caffeine.